 Your Cart is empty

 This was one of those times in rock history where the sex and drugs and rock 'n' roll cliche was really true.
-From 67 onwards, every time a festival was proposed anywhere in the world, but especially in North America, the straight folk panicked, fearing that a bunch of long haired freaks would arrive, get stoned, get naked and create some form of mayhem.
+From 1967 onwards, every time a festival was proposed anywhere in the world, but especially in North America, the straight folk panicked, fearing that a bunch of long haired freaks would arrive, get stoned, get naked and create some form of mayhem.
 Mostly they never did.
 But at the weirdly named, Erie Canal Soda Pop Festival 1972, that actually all happened, and then some.
+Yeah!
+Let's get it on!

 Maybe by calling it a 'soda pop festival' the promoters aimed to make it all seem a lot more wholesome.
 Man, where they ever wrong?
 It was originally planned to be in Chandler, Indiana, a small town near Evansville.
 However, there were court injunctions passed to stop any festival-based grooving in Indiana whatsoever.
 Indiana was to be a no-festival state.
 No hippy dippy, booby cats allowed, baby.
 We don't want no flowers in our guns.